 - 1 tablespoon of fresh squeezed lemon juice (14 g)

 - A pinch of kosher salt

 - Peel and slice peaches into thin wedges or cut into bite size cubes.
-Toss peaches with 1/4 cup of sugar and 1/2 teaspoon of almond extract and 1 tablespoon of lemon juice in a large bowl, cover and refrigerate until needed.
+Toss peaches with 1/4 cup of sugar, 1/2 teaspoon of almond extract and 1 tablespoon of lemon juice in a large bowl, cover and refrigerate until needed.